lostdatum/MATLAB-DSP-Tools/README.txt

-Digital signal processing tools for MATLAB/OCTAVE/SCILAB
+Digital signal processing tools for MATLAB

 I originally made this to get a better understanding of convolution and cross- correlation operations.
 Then I figured this could be useful to students, or engineers who want to go over their basics again.

+Actually this was developped with OCTAVE 5.2.0 but it should be compatible, with MATLAB, at worst with some minor adjustements.

 This package contains:
 >> Functions